katjacodes/gbrw/README.md

 4. From the menu bar at the top of the page, select **Settings**.
 5. In the menu bar on the left side of the screen, select the second menu item from the bottom, "Pages."
 6. In the **Source** section, select **Master Branch** from the dropdown menu, then click on **Save**.
 7. As a result, the page is refreshed and the website deployed.
+The **website URL** appears in a blue box above the **Source Section**.

 At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.